 In the 2013/2014 annual police report there are some statistics on crimes such as credit card fraud and counterfeiting, as well as statistics regarding the legal acts under which those arrested were charged.
 However, this does not give a sense of the whole spectrum of crimes in this category.
 Given the scourge of corruption in South Africa, it is critical to provide detailed statistics.

 This is done elsewhere.
 For example, the Federal Bureau of Investigation (FBI) in the United States reports money laundering, mortgage, corporate and insurance fraud, and securities and commodities fraud: crimes that in South Africa would be reported under the broad category of commercial crimes.
-New Zealand’s Serious Fraud Office investigates investment fraud, embezzlement, mortgage funding fraud, bribery and other forms corruption.
+New Zealand’s Serious Fraud Office investigates investment fraud, embezzlement, mortgage funding fraud, bribery and other forms of corruption.

 Money diverted away from government services